SUNY-Geneseo/Physics & Astronomy

 {29}

 What if I have trouble with the homework?
-Come see me during office hours (see times listed above) and I’ll try to point you in the right direction.
-You may never visit office hours for help on the same day that an assignment is due (you should have gotten help much earlier than that, and I won’t encourage irresponsible procrastination).
-Also, I know that most of you will work in groups, and I won’t attempt to stop it.
-However, the learning is in the doing.
-Nobody on this planet learns from copying somebody else’s work, no matter how clear or correct it is.
+Visit me during online office hours (see times listed above) and I’ll try to point you in the right direction.
+In fact, you are required to use office hours to ask a relevant question at least once in each of two different calendar months.
+Remember that all learning and all skill comes from doing, not seeing.
 Every part of every problem that you let somebody else do for you is something that you are deciding that you just don’t want to learn.
 You will not have their help on exams!

 Learning Outcomes